-- Description of research project; and
+- Description of proposed research project (including a timetable);

 Please also note that a visiting scholar appointment does not carry any financial support.
 This is an unpaid appointment.
 No assistance is available for housing, insurance, moving expenses, visa fees, research funding, office space, copying, clerical support, etc.